 BA Degree in Chinese Studies

-The specialised degree programme (R52-C90) offers students the opportunity to specialise in studying the language and culture of either China or Japan as their major subject.
-The programme includes a year (third year) studying the chosen language at a university in China or Japan.
+The specialised degree programme (T102) offers students the opportunity to specialise in studying the language and culture of China as their major subject.
+The programme includes a year (third year) studying the chosen language at a university in China.
 It also offers the opportunity to study Japanese at a lower level throughout the course, but this optional: there is a wide range of other choices.
 Click here to see the programme regulations which give details of the core and optional modules to be taken in each year of the course.

 This is a four-year multidisciplinary degree based at the School of Modern Languages and Cultures (MLaC), where the core language and culture modules are taught.
 Students take a double language module in each of the three years spent in Durham, plus a culture module.
 The fourth module in each year is a module on Chinese history.
 The fifth and sixth modules in years one and two are to be chosen from a list of modules offered by MLaC or by the departments of Anthropology, Economics, Education, History, Government and International Relations, Law and Religious Studies.
 All final year students will take a double module dissertation on some aspect of China.
 All third year students will spend the year studying Chinese at one of our partner universities in China.

 The School arranges Chinese or Japanese language exchange partners for student on this programme.

 The basic A2 offer is AAB or equivalent other qualification.
 For students wishing to take the specialized pathway in Chinese Studies with History, an A grade in A level history is required.

 Other Chinese Language and Culture Teaching

 In addition to this specialist programme MLaC offers open modules in Chinese language (four levels) and Japanese language (three levels) to students throughout the university as for-credit modules.
 Chinese and Japanese culture and film modules are also offered to students throughout the university as option modules.